Formentera (album)

 Formentera is the eighth studio album by Metric.
 It was released on July 8, 2022, through Metric Music International and Thirty Tigers.
-The album was supported by the singles "All Comes Crashing", "Doomscroller", and "What Feels Like Eternity".
+The album was supported by the singles "All Comes Crashing", "Doomscroller", "What Feels Like Eternity", and "False Dichotomy".

 Critical reception

 Formentera received a score of 79 out of 100 based on ten critics' reviews, on review aggregator Metacritic, indicating "generally favorable" reception.